The Princess Royal Award for Emerging Engineers celebrates outstanding ideas, research and best practice.

 - Oscar Davies, a civil engineering student at the University of Bristol, came third with his paper, Validation of An Analytical Model for Bridge Deck-abutment-backfill Pounding.

-Shreah Bargota, a graduate urban drainage modeller at Stantec, has won the regional final of the ICE West Midlands Emerging Engineer Award.
+Shreah Bargota, a graduate urban drainage modeller at Stantec, has been named ICE West Midlands' Emerging Engineer.

 Her paper, Exploring the Efficiency of Arsenic Removal from Water with Biochar, impressed the judges by demonstrating extensive knowledge supported by detailed experimental data and analysis.